mcncm/hafnia/README.md

 tools of abstraction than you're likely used to, and aspires to run on any platform you might need.

-You'll feel right at home here if you're familiar with Rust, but Cavy is a much simpler language.
+You'll feel right at home here if you're familiar with Rust[2], but Cavy is a much simpler language.
 The compiler generates code in multiple executable and representational low-level circuit languages, including OpenQASM and Quantikz, the LaTeX quantum circuits package.
 You can run it as a standalone compiler, a